-Figure F29.
+Figure F31.
 Stratigraphic column for igneous basement, Hole U1578A.

-(Piacenzian) to Pleistocene (<0.43 Ma) sediments.
+Calcareous nannofossils show good preservation and high abundances throughout Hole U1578A.
+Planktonic foraminifera are well preserved and abundant in the upper part of the stratigraphic sequence (Sections 1R-CC and 2R-CC; Lithostratigraphic Unit I).
+Conversely, foraminifera abundances decrease downhole (Sections 3R-CC through 18R-CC) where an increase in radiolarians was noted.
+Moreover, planktonic foraminifera show a decrease in test size in the same time interval, which possibly indicates a response to environmental stress.
+Sections 1R-CC and 2R-CC record late Pliocene (Piacenzian) to Pleistocene (<0.43 Ma) sediments.
 Toothpick samples for calcareous nannofossil analysis were taken from Section 2R-5 to investigate a lithologic change that was thought to be an additional age horizon.
 The examined samples revealed the presence of Oligocene and Eocene flora mixed with Gelasian (early Pleistocene) assemblages.
 The occurrence of older taxa within the Pleistocene deposits may be indicative of sediment remobilization (e.g., slump/landslide).
 The existence of a major unconformity between early Pliocene (Zanclean) and Paleogene deposits at ~27.0 mbsf was confirmed by both calcareous nannofossil and planktonic foraminifera data.
 A shift in MS and magnetic remanence values was also observed from the same depth interval, supporting the presence of the unconformity.
 Sections 3R-CC through 18R-CC recovered a continuous Paleogene stratigraphic sequence.
 Uncertainties in the placement of the Eocene/Paleocene boundary derived from the analysis of calcareous nannofossil and planktonic foraminifera assemblages.
 Planktonic foraminifera data indicate a mix of early Eocene (Ypresian) and late Paleocene (Thanetian) taxa in Section 3R-CC.
-Calcareous nannofossils suggest a possible early Eocene age for the same sample as the late Paleocene marker Ericsonia robusta (56.78 Ma) is not observed until Section 5R-CC.
-The bottommost section (18R-CC), at the sediment-basement contact, is dated between 61.98 and 62.07 Ma based on calcareous nannofossils.
+Calcareous nannofossils suggest a possible early Eocene age for the same sample because the late Paleocene marker Ericsonia robusta (56.78 Ma) is not observed until Section 5R-CC.
+The bottommost section (18R-CC), at the sediment/ basement contact, is dated between 61.98 and 62.07 Ma based on calcareous nannofossils.
 Planktonic foraminifera suggest a possibly older age (62.2-63.5 Ma), but this date is considered unreliable due to the scarce abundance of foraminifera specimens in the section.

 Interbedded sediments within the basement section were investigated using calcareous nannofossils.
-Preliminary shipboard analyses indicate a possible age of $\sim 63.25-64.81$ Ma.
+Preliminary shipboard analyses indicate a possible age of ~63.25-64.81 Ma.
 However, high-resolution postexpedition examination is required to better evaluate the age of the intercalated sediments.
 Preliminary biostratigraphic data from the chalk units of the uppermost five interbeds indicate a Paleocene (Danian) age of deposition.

 Sediment Cores 391-U1578A-1R through 19R consist of ooze to chalk with varying clay content.
 Archive halves and discrete samples were analyzed using the SRM and JR-6A spinner magnetometer, respectively.
 Sediment NRM values range 10^{-4} to 10^{-1} A/m.
 Most sediments have median destructive fields ranging 30-50 mT.
 Thermal demagnetization spectra of sediment specimens often revealed slow unblocking of magnetization starting from 200°C and sometimes persisting to 600°C. This demagnetization behavior suggests that the dominant magnetization carriers in sediments from Hole U1578A are likely a mixture of titanomagnetite with varying Ti concentrations, magnetite, and hematite.
 We did not assign polarity chrons to Cores 1R-3R because there was high dispersion in magnetic inclination values for those cores.
-However, we were able to assemble a magnetostratigraphy spanning six polarity chrons starting with Chron C24r in Core 4R through the top of Chron C27n in Core 19R, which is located just above the contact with basement.
+However, we were able to assemble a magnetostratigraphy spanning six polarity chrons starting with Chron C24r in Core 4R through the top of Chron C27n in Core 19R, which is located just above the contact with the basement.